Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 In some cases, your vet may recommend a special diet to improve your kitty’s health.
 Certain specialized diets can help slow the progression of kidney disease and stop excessive urination problems.
 Other foods can help reduce or eliminate the need for hyperthyroidism medication and even prevent urinary blockages from recurring in the future by reducing crystal formation.

-As a cat parent, it is your responsibility to monitor your feline’s comings and goings to his litter box.
+As a cat parent, you are responsible for monitoring your feline’s comings and goings to the litter box.
 If you notice abnormal urination combined with increased thirst, the first step is to visit your veterinarian.
-Indeed, the reason for frequent urination of large volumes is rarely related to a behavioral problem but rather to a medical problem.
+Indeed, the reason for frequent urination of large volumes is rarely related to a behavioral problem, but rather to a medical problem.

 See Also: